Q.uality E.nergy D.esign

 It turned out that grid-tied solar ended up merely supplementing grid electricity, so even though utility bills decreased (as promised), clients often ended up using more electricity overall than they had before installing solar.
 This phenomenon, formally described in 1865, is called the Jevons Paradox and it taught me an important lesson.
 When one has an essentially unlimited supply of anything (like the electric grid or municipal water or even well water) one’s usage of it tends to increase; we take it for granted, we don’t appreciate or respect it as we should, there is no required balance.

-Sustainable off-grid living means that your loads must be chosen in a manner respectful of natural limits โ€“ this is part of an earth-centered design process.
+Sustainable off-grid living means that your loads must be chosen in a manner respectful of natural limits.
 Water and electricity are intimately related in our arid and fragile ecosystem.
-In my case, this meant no well pump to extract water from a deep aquifer and choosing a composting instead of flush toilet.
+In my own case, this meant no well pump to extract water from a deep aquifer and choosing a composting instead of flush toilet.
 I think of rainwater harvesting and dew harvesting like solar energy โ€“ precious, limited, yet constantly renewing gifts โ€“ Water is Life | Mnรญ Wiฤรณni | Water is Love.
 Like roofs, solar panels turn out to be fabulous rainwater collectors (see photo).

 Indigenous knowledge and Western science are both powerful ways of knowing . . . by using them together we can imagine a more just and joyful relationship with the Earth. โ€“ Robin Wall Kimmerer